 Welcome to Nourished Sweetly!
-I’m Sheelagh — a Registered Holistic Nutritionist and Intuitive Eating Counselor in training.
+I’m Sheelagh — a Toronto-based Registered Holistic Nutritionist and Certified Intuitive Eating Counselor.
 I’m also a whole foods-lover, anti-diet crusader and self-love advocate.

 Do you ever get upset with yourself for your food or fitness choices?
 Do you berate yourself for not choosing the “right” foods or not making it to the gym enough?
 Do you criticize your body and live in fear of how your eating choices will make it look?

 I once lived in a world where I would have answered yes to all these questions.
 And not just on an occasional basis, but on a daily, almost minute-to-minute basis.
 In a world that values certain body ideals so greatly, and with so much information swirling around about how to achieve those ideals, it’s pretty hard not to get swept up in how you feel you must look and what you “should” be doing to be healthy.

 To try to achieve those ideals of beauty and health, I did what I was told I needed to.
 I counted calories and macronutrients, I avoided high-fat foods and foods that were deemed “bad”.
 And although I lost weight, something that is often seen as synonymous with becoming healthier, my mind wasn’t healthy.

 Trying to make my body look a certain way, avoiding foods I enjoyed because they weren’t “healthy enough” – it was exhausting.
 It was also ultimately counter-productive because white-knuckling-it trying to avoid the foods my body needed only made me want them more.